ryverine/Word-Guess-Game/README.md

 Once the current secret word is discovered (or number of guesses runs out) we use this function to move to the next secret word in the words[] array.
 First, we need to check to see if we are already on the last element of the words[] array, if so we call the gameOver() function.
 If there are more elements in the words[] array then we reset guessCount and lettersUsed.
 We set secretWord to the value of the next element in words[], and we reset the on page elements to reflect the number of characters in the new secret word.

+### addImgToPage(imgName)

+Once a word has been found we want to display an image of the character.
+Images are saved in character_bank directory under images directory.
+Function accepts string argument which is the name of the character as defined in the words[] array.
+Character image file names must match character name in words[] array.

 ### gameOver()

 Once the player has cycled through all the values in words[] the game is over.
 We show the player the number of words they found within the defined number of guesses, and we ask them if they want to play again.
 If not we set gameOverFlag to true so that nothing will happen on any further onKeyUp events.
 Otherwise, we reset the game.